New Mexico Meadow Jumping Mouse

 Description

-The NMMJM has a limited active period that lasts mainly through the summer, when food resources like forbs, grasses, and sedge seeds are available.
+The NMMJM has a limited active period that lasts mainly through the summer, when food resources like forbs, grasses, and sedge seeds are more readily available.
 This active period is typically from about late May/early June to late September/early October in high elevation areas and from mid-May to late October in low elevation areas.
-The jumping mouse hibernates in September or October and emerges the following May or June, which spans eight or nine months of the year.
-Once out of hibernation, jumping mice breed, rear their young, and accumulate fat reserves for their next hibernation period.
-Adequate cover and food availability late in the active season is important for survival of the species through hibernation.
-The NMMJM breeds in July or August and likely only produces one litter each year.
-Jumping mice birth 2–7 young at a time and require tall, dense riparian herbaceous vegetation, which provides the food resources and shelter necessary to successfully birth and rear pups.
+Breeding occurs in July or August and the NMMJM likely only produces one litter (2-7 young) each year.
+The NMMJM depends on tall, dense riparian herbaceous vegetation for the food resources and shelter necessary to successfully birth and rear their pups.
+Later in the active period, this vegetation cover and food resources are vital for the NMMJM to accumulate the fat reserves necessary for survival during the 8–9-month hibernation period, which extends from September or October to the following May or June.

 Distribution

-It is difficult to determine the historical range of the NMMJM, as the subspecies occurs at low population densities and is rarely or unpredictably encountered.
-The best available summary of historical NMMJM locations marks populations in riparian and wetland areas along the Sangre de Cristo Mountains in Colorado and New Mexico, the San Juan Mountains in southern Colorado, the Jemez and Sacramento Mountains in central and southern New Mexico, the Rio Grande Valley from Española to Bosque del Apache NWR in central New Mexico, and the White Mountains in eastern Arizona.
+It is difficult to determine the historical range of the NMMJM as the subspecies occurs at low population densities and is rarely or unpredictably encountered.
+The best available summary of historical NMMJM locations identifies populations in riparian and wetland areas along the Sangre de Cristo Mountains in Colorado and New Mexico, the San Juan Mountains in southern Colorado, the Jemez and Sacramento mountains in central and southern New Mexico, the Rio Grande Valley from Espanola to Bosque del Apache NWR in central New Mexico, and the White Mountains in eastern Arizona.
 Currently, the NMMJM has a range of eight geographic management areas that are defined by current critical habitat units and the distribution of 77 populations.
-These areas are in Utah, Colorado, Arizona, and New Mexico, which indicates distribution of the NMMJM throughout its historical range.
+These areas are in Utah, Colorado, Arizona, and New Mexico, which indicates current distribution of the NMMJM throughout its historical range.

-The main limiting factor of the NMMJM is loss of suitable habitat due to primary stressors, like cattle grazing and lack of water, and secondary sources, like wildfire and road construction.
-Recovery of the subspecies requires conservation of habitat within each of eight geographic management areas in order for local populations to expand and become established.
-Population expansion can be fostered through the protection and restoration of connected areas of suitable riparian habitat, primarily by effective grazing and water management.
+The main limiting factor of the NMMJM is loss of suitable habitat resulting from such threats as cattle overgrazing and limited water availability necessary to support required habitats, as well as wildfire and road construction.
+Recovery of the subspecies requires conservation and restoration of suitable and connected riparian habitats within each of the eight geographic management areas to promote population increases and expansion.
+Recovery efforts also depend on developing and implementing sustainable grazing and water management practices.
 In 2020, the MRGESCP included recovery of the NMMJM in its long-term goals.